-5. Recommendations
+4. Recommendations

-- 1. THAT the range of monitoring carried out during the 2012-2013 period in relation to the Company's DWI activities be continued during the 2013-2014 monitoring period. - 2.
-THAT the Company install suitable groundwater monitoring wells in the vicinity of the K17 injection well, at the Kaimiro-O wellsite, and the Kowhai-2 injection well, at the Kowhai-A wellsite, as there are no suitable existing groundwater monitoring sites available in these areas. - 3.
+- 1. THAT the range of monitoring carried out during the 2013-2014 period in relation to the Company's DWI activities be continued during the 2014-2015 monitoring period. - 2.
+THAT the Company ensures all injectate sampling required by the conditions of their consents is undertaken at the required intervals and that samples are analysed for the full range of parameters stipulated in the conditions.
+Results should also be submitted to the Council at the frequencies specified in the respective consents. - 3.
 THAT sampling of shallow groundwater in the vicinity of all active injection wells be carried out on a biannual basis. - 4.
 THAT the Council notes there is no requirement at this time for a consent review to be pursued or grounds to exercise the review options.